suicidalcitygirl/azacord/README.md

 anyway moving on, next is to clone the repo, or see the releases page on this repo

-then compile if you cloned, then get the jar file and run it, the first time u run it, it will generate the config and exit put ur bot token in the config, tehn launch the program again
+tehn compile it, do this with `./build.sh`, then run `./install.sh` and run it using the newly install command `azacord`, the first time u run it, it will generate the config and exit put ur bot token in the config, tehn launch the program again

 ## step 3